 Let's look at some career options that are often lower-impact and less strenuous on the back and neck.

-Archaeology Volunteer If you like the outdoors and exploration, then you may enjoy archaeological fieldwork.
-Often you do not necessarily need to have a degree in archeology to participate in planned 'digs'.
+Quality inspector/compliance officer When regulations are high, and the penalties can be a significant setback, companies hire individuals to ensure their teams are compliant.
+The healthcare industry, food industry, and chemical industry are examples.
+These jobs offer a balance of sitting and walking.
+Archaeology Volunteer If you enjoy the outdoors and exploration, you may enjoy archaeological fieldwork.
+Often, you do not necessarily need a degree in archaeology to participate in planned 'digs'.
 These projects, led by professionals, often need help.
-Some opportunities may be paid and some may be volunteer work.
-Archeological digs provide an unhurried and less-strenuous environment than many other outdoor jobs.
+Some opportunities may be paid, and some may be volunteer work.
+Archaeological digs provide an unhurried and less-strenuous environment than many other outdoor jobs.

-Social media manager Project manager Florist Professional organizer Personal secretary Teacher's assistant Botanist Wedding Planner Office manager Home design consultant Job recruiter
+Other back-friendly careers you may not have thought of: Social media manager Project manager Florist Professional organizer Personal secretary Teacher's assistant Botanist Wedding Planner Office manager Home design consultant Job recruiter